matteosandrin/coms4170-final-project/README.md

 # Columbia Convene

+This project is hosted live at [https://matteosandrin.github.io/coms4170-final-project/](https://matteosandrin.github.io/coms4170-final-project/)

+## Run Locally

-To run this project, first run a local web server in the repo's root directory:
+If you'd like to run the project locally instead, start a local web server in the repo's root directory:

 ```
 python3 -m http.server 8080